 Our human brain is programmed for survival.
 It is conditioned to avert situations of danger.

+One of the best brain exercises to stop overthinking- change the inner dialogue.
 Negative self-talk is usually an outcome of misconceptions, judgments, prejudices, limiting beliefs, assumptions, and lack of information.
-Just imagine the number of negative assumptions you feed your brain with, just when you replace it with the positive ones, it starts feeling lighter.
+Just imagine the number of negative assumptions you feed your brain with, just when you replace them with the positive ones, it starts feeling lighter.
 Try doing it.

 6.)
 A distraction